 Employees can submit their completed form directly to CANADA LIFE (Langley.DMSO@canadalife.com) or the Benefits Administration Office (DISABILITY FORMS).

-NOTE: Once the employee returns to work full-time, you must provide the Benefits Administration Office with the GROUP COVERAGE CHANGE FORM, indicating the exact date they returned to work.
-The Benefits Administration Office will not ask for the information, and YOU ARE RESPONSIBLE FOR GIVING IT TO OUR OFFICE.
+NOTE: Once the employee returns to work full-time, you must inform the Benefits Office via the ONLINE INFO CHANGE FORM, indicating the exact date they returned to work.
+The Benefits Office will not ask for the information, and YOU ARE RESPONSIBLE TO KEEP OUR OFFICE UPDATED ON CHANGES FOR MEMBERS.
 Please get in touch with our office for specific questions or concerns regarding a disability claim.

 All women in our system are entitled to the STD Maternity Benefit once they give birth if they keep their group benefits while on Maternity Leave.
 You must provide the employee with the following forms: